 Our committee secretary at Donegal Women in Business Network is Trish Mc Ginley.
 Trish is the glue that holds us all together and will be for many of you the first point of contact when you e-mail or contact the Network, and is passionate about supporting women in business and learning from one another and is looking forward to an exciting and busy year ahead.

-Trish recently returned to Donegal bringing with her more than 30 years’ marketing and PA experience from the public, private and voluntary sectors throughout the UK, Ireland and Australia, which will all be put to good use in her new role with the Network!
+Trish returned to Donegal nearly 6 years’ ago bringing with her more than 30 years’ marketing and PA experience from the public, private and voluntary sectors throughout the UK, Ireland and Australia, which is all be put to good use in her role with the Network!

 Trish is also passionate about continuous learning and personal and professional development, and has qualifications in cultural studies, marketing, counselling, and coaching and mentoring.